jdw1996/jdw1996.github.io/_src/2020-03-31-baseball-games-i-attended-in-2019.md

 He blew the save, giving up two runs on a J. T. Realmuto home run.
 In the bottom of the ninth, Juan Lagares and J. D. Davis singled and Jeff McNeil was hit by a pitch, setting the stage for Pete Alonso to draw a walk-off walk.
 This made Díaz the winning pitcher, giving another example of how dumb pitcher wins are, as if deGrom weren't good enough evidence already.
-DeGrom won back-to-back Cy Young Awards in 2018 and 2019 with a combined 21-17 record.

 ## Philadelphia Phillies (10) @ New York Mets (7), Sunday, September 8

 *Starting pitchers:* Vince Velasquez (Phillies), Noah Syndergaard (Mets)

-Wilson Ramos was a triple short of the cycle in this game, although it's hard to imagine him ever getting closer; he has two career triples.
+Wilson Ramos was a triple short of the cycle in this game, although it's hard to imagine him ever getting closer; he has just two career triples.
 This game went very long despite being just nine innings; Baseball Reference clocked it at 4:29.
 While Philadelphia won, New York out-hit them 14-13.
 In the bottom of the first, Wilson Ramos and Robinson Canó hit back-to-back home runs for the Mets.